Skip to main content

 Provenance deep-dive — “Why this customer got these offers”

 Expanding any row at /studio/decision-traces opens a per-offer journey table directly inline.
-For each offer ID that appeared anywhere in the four JSON arrays, the row shows the offer’s trajectory across all four stages on one line: qualification (pass / fail with the exact rule reason and ruleId), contact policy (pass / blocked with the policy reason and policyId), score (the model’s score, rank, and modelType, plus the top-3 signed feature contributions from scoringResults[].explanations[] rendered as horizontal bars), and final (selected with rank, or not selected).
+For each offer ID that appeared anywhere in the persisted JSON arrays, the row shows the offer’s trajectory across all four stages on one line: qualification (pass / fail with the exact rule reason and ruleId), contact policy (pass / blocked with the policy reason and policyId), score (the model’s score, rank, and modelType, plus the top-3 signed feature contributions from scoringResults[].explanations[] rendered as horizontal bars), and final (selected with rank, or not selected).
 Rows that were selected by the decision flow are highlighted in green.
 The header strip above the table surfaces, when present:

 • experiment.variant — which experiment arm this decision was assigned to.